-Luke McGrath is a member of DBM's litigation and arbitration and intellectual property and art law practice groups.
+Luke McGrath is a member of DBM's litigation and arbitration and mediation, international and intellectual property and art law practice areas.
 Mr. McGrath, a former prosecutor, served as an Assistant District Attorney in the offices of Robert M. Morgenthau, District Attorney of New York County.
 After serving with Mr. Morgenthau, Mr. McGrath taught as an Adjunct Professor at Fordham Law School and then clerked for the Honorable Nicholas G. Garaufis (USDJ).
-Before joining DBM, Mr. McGrath worked as an associate with the law firms of Cadwalader, Wickersham & Taft LLP and White & Case LLP and as a partner at Bickel & Brewer LLP.
+Before joining DBM, Mr. McGrath worked as an associate with the law firms of Cadwalader, Wickersham & Taft LLP and White & Case LLP, and as a partner at Bickel & Brewer LLP.

 Mr. McGrath's practice focuses on complex civil and criminal litigation, alternative dispute resolution and investigations.
 Examples of Mr. McGrath's experience include the following:

 Litigation and Arbitration: Case management of numerous complex matters before state and federal trial courts; state and federal appellate courts; and arbitration panels involving, among other complex matters, securities issues, corporate governance, contract disputes and contested matters unique to the hospitality industry.
 Mr. McGrath's practice covers defending employers (and advertising agencies in particular) against employment actions and EPLI claims.
 Elected by defendant advertiser and advertising agencies to argue representative motion to dismiss in complex multi-defendant putative class action naming top agencies in the modeling and advertising industries; successfully argued motion resulting in dismissal of putative class action with prejudice.

 Investigations: Investigation of numerous confidential matters, including the investigation of transactions conducted over fifteen-year period in response to regulatory and criminal inquiries.
 Conducted informal discovery, including more than one hundred interviews in locations across the globe.
 Investigations have required mastery of legal and factual issues across multiple disciplines and in numerous jurisdictions.
 Legal issues implicated in investigations include tax and estate planning, Internal Revenue Code, securities laws and regulations and federal and state criminal law.